manorrock/assistant/ROADMAP.md

       - Use /explain clipboard to explain content on the clipboard
       - Use /explain <file> to explain a specific file
       - Use /explain to get the help text
-- [ ] Add /llm info command that list the properties of the current active LLM (if any)
+- [x] Add /llm info command that list the properties of the current active LLM (if any)
 - [ ] Refactor to use /llm use command to activate the specified LLM (if it exists)
 - [ ] Refactor to show help for /llm
+- [ ] Validate /context use does anything useful
+- [ ] Refactor to push body of cases into their respective methods in CoreLlmCommand
+- [ ] Add repository field to package.json in VSCode extension

 # Backlog
 - [ ] Rework VSCode extension UI to make title not fixed, but rather part of the